USEPA/MC_Case_Study/README.md

 | RETDF chemical flow releases to the compartment | Float |
 | RETDF total chemical release | Float |

-To run the Python script, you need to navigate to the directory containing main.py and.
+To run the Python script, you need to navigate to the directory containing main.py.
 Then, you execute the following command either on Windows CMD or Unix terminal:

 ```
 python main.py